 Recommended Classification Provided by OSHA

 Industries are required to ensure the compliance of their SDS, labeling and other required hazardous communication measures as per regulation.
-The hazard data of some GHS-classified hazardous substances are accessible on Taiwan’s chemical hazards database in traditional Chinese, including the English and Chinese name, CAS No., UN No., physic-chemical, toxicity and eco-toxicity data, SDS template, transportation markings, etc. The database is dynamically updated to incorporate more substances.
+The hazard data of some GHS-classified hazardous substances are accessible on Taiwan’s chemical hazards database in traditional Chinese, including the English and Chinese name, CAS No., UN No., label and SDS templates, dangerous goods mark, etc. The database is dynamically updated to incorporate more substances.

 In addition, in Mar of 2017, the Occupational Safety and Health Administration of Taiwan (OSHA) published a list of classified chemicals which contains 3,000 substances and their recommended classification results.
-Another 6,000 hazardous substances have been classified and their recommended GHS classifications (accessible here) were issued in Jan of 2016.
-Relevant stakeholders can refer to the online database and the additional list for reference in preparation of SDS and label.
+Another 6,000 hazardous substances were classified and their recommended GHS classifications were issued in Jan of 2016.
+The recommended GHS classifications for 9,000 substances can be accessed here.
+Relevant stakeholders can refer to the online database and the additional document for reference in preparation of SDS and label.

 Another supporting tool developed by the authority is the mixture classification system.
 It assists enterprises to classify and label mixture products under Taiwan GHS.